MicrosoftDocs/dynamics365smb-docs/business-central/across-work-with-excel.md

 ---
 # Viewing and Editing in Excel From Business Central

-With pages that display a list of records in rows and columns, like a list of customers, sale orders, or general ledger entries, you can also view the records using Microsoft Excel.
+With pages that display a list of records in rows and columns, like a list of customers, sale orders, or invoices, you can also view the records using Microsoft Excel.
 To do this, you have two options.
 You can either select the **Open in Excel** action or the **Edit in Excel** action on the page.
 The differences between the two actions is as follows:

 ## Open in Excel